akosma/cortito/README.md

 Welcome
 =======

-This project is the URL shortener Rails application running at http://akos.ma.
+This project is the URL shortener PHP application running at http://akos.ma.
 Feel free to use the code in your own server!

 License